MySQL

 SET 'sql-gateway.exec-plan.enabled' = 'false';

-2. Start the job without state.
-Modifying the Source reuse configuration option changes the job topology.
-You must start the job without state.
-Otherwise, the job may fail to start or lose data.
-If sources are merged, you will see a MergetableSourceScan node.
+2. Start the job without a state.
+Because modifying the source reuse configuration changes the job topology, you must start the job without a state.
+Otherwise, the job may fail to start or you may lose data.
+If a source is merged, you can see a MergetableSourceScan node in the topology.

 Important

-• We recommend that you do not disable operator chaining after you enable reuse.
-Setting pipeline.operator-chaining to false increases the overhead of data serialization and deserialization.
-The more Sources that are merged, the higher the overhead.
+• After you enable reuse, do not disable operator chaining.
+If you set pipeline.operator-chaining to false, it increases the overhead of data serialization and deserialization.
+The more sources are merged, the greater the overhead.

 • In VVR 8.0.7, disabling operator chaining causes serialization issues.

-• Use the scan.only.deserialize.captured.tables.changelog.enabled option to parse change events only for specified tables.
+• Use the scan.only.deserialize.captured.tables.changelog.enabled configuration item to parse only the change events of specified tables.

 debezium.max.queue.size: 162580